MagedDevOps/scalable-webapp-infra/README.md

 [LinkedIn](https://www.linkedin.com/in/magedo)
 [Email](mailto:mohamed.ibn.maged@gmail.com)

 ---

 ## 💡 Notes

 - You can open the XML file in [draw.io](https://draw.io) or [diagrams.net](https://app.diagrams.net) for further customization.
 - Feel free to fork this project and adapt it to your own infrastructure designs.
+- Remember to never commit sensitive information like passwords or API keys.